 And get this.
 We told Lucy if she was good in Mass we would go to a very special place called Dunkin’ Donuts to celebrate Gaudete Sunday (donut bribery is not beneath us).
 And wouldn’t you know it?
 DD is in on the action as well!
 Take a look at their special Gaudete Sunday coffee cups!
-Between wearing pink, drinking my carmel-flavored DD coffee, and taking a bite of Jude’s donut, I am in a rather joyful mood!
+Between wearing pink and drinking my carmel-flavored DD coffee, I am in a rather joyful mood!

 Rejoice!
 The Lord is near!